|Written by Joe Wozny|

 Mobile advertising, such as display ads, can build brand exposure and heighten awareness.
 Display advertising is easy to buy and relatively inexpensive, so keep an eye on mobile advertising trends to see whether an opportunity is right for you.
 As with all advertising, ensure that you receive campaign analytics validation and make sure your ads are as targeted as possible.

-Without a doubt, the mobile segment is one of the largest and fastest-growing segments of online growth; better yet, it is being fueled by consumer and business demand.
+Without a doubt, the mobile segment is one of the largest and viagra alcohol fastest-growing segments of online growth; better yet, it is being fueled by consumer and business demand.
 As Carolina Milanesi of Gartner notes, "the ubiquity of smartphones and the increasing popularity of tablets are changing the way businesses look at their device strategies and the way consumers embrace devices."
 (Mobile World Live).

 Given the market forecasts and trends, "the shift" to mobile seems like a logical choice for marketers to focus on when building and expanding the marketing culture within your organization.